Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 - Not suited to supply more than 1 or 2 people with water

-If you’re looking for the most hardcore water filter that removes a lot more than other commercial water filters then the Guardian is a great choice.
+If you’re looking for the most hardcore water filter that removes a lot more than other backpacking water filters then the Guardian is a great choice.

 It’s built rock solid and was originally designed for military use.
 The pump handle is solidly constructed and delivers water a lot faster than other pump water filters.
 With a rate of 2.5 litres per minute this works just as well for personal use or for larger groups.